codebug-us/NashWD-1B/README.md

       </html>
     ```
 6. Add a title for your page in the `title` html element with the name of your recipe.
-7. Use `open dream-vacay.html` or `start dream-vacay.html` on windows from your terminal to see your file in your web browser!
+7. Use `open dream-vacay.html` from your terminal to see your file in your web browser!

 # THE CODE
 > Don't worry if your vacation site doesn't look great, you'll be adding the styles later.